Dark Energy Survey Year 6 Results: Clustering-redshifts and importance sampling of Self-Organised-Maps $n(z)$ realizations for $3\times2$pt samples: Results

 \paragraph{Reference galaxy bias} Next, we examine $w_{\rm rr}(z_i)$ to assess whether the consistency of the reference galaxy biases extracted from the auto-correlations.
 The right-hand panel of Fig. \ref{fig:galaxy_bias_redshift} shows the derived biases for BOSS-eBOSS vs redshift of the bin for the three choices of scale range.
 The Fid and LS cases agree very well, suggesting that neither scale-dependent bias nor fiber collisions are having substantial impact at the fiducial range.
 The SS biases differ substantially, suggesting the presence of one or both effects in the small-scale clustering data.
 The substantial changes in bias near $z=0.2$ and $z=0.7$ are expected from the changes in BOSS-eBOSS selection criteria.

 \paragraph{WZ and scales} Figs. \ref{fig:scale_meta} and \ref{fig:scale_mag} compare the $n(z)$ values derived using the SS, Fid, and LS scale ranges for each \textsc{Metadetect} and \textsc{Maglim}++ bin, respectively, under the simplified model $n(z)=\wur(z)/(\overline{b}_\rmu b_\rmr(z) w_{\rm m}(z)).$ The LS and Fid cases yield to two WZ results consistent within their statistical uncertainties.
 The SS WZ result often differs to the two others WZ results by substantially more than its (very small) statistical uncertainties.
 To quantify any scale-dependent deviations, we compute the ratio of the inferred redshift distributions between different scale ranges: $ \eta_{\rm scales}(z) = {n(z\vert {\rm scales}_1)}/\;{n(z\vert {\rm scales}_2)}, $ The results are shown are reported in App. \ref{app:scales}.
 For both \textsc{Maglim}++ and \textsc{Metadetect}, and for Fid vs LS, we find that any differences are well within the freedom that we have allotted to the systematic-error function.
+We find no significant evidence that fiber collisions affect our results.
+Fiber collisions should impact auto-correlations more strongly than cross-correlations and primarily on small (fiducial) scales, however we obtain consistent galaxy biases from auto-correlations across both fiducial and large-scale ranges (cf. Fig. \ref{fig:galaxy_bias_redshift}), as well as consistent $n(z)$ between these two scale choices (cf. Figs. \ref{fig:scale_meta} and \ref{fig:scale_mag}).
+In addition, the $n(z)$ inferred from BOSS and eBOSS agrees with that obtained from DESI on the same scales, despite their different fiber-collision properties (cf. App. \ref{app:desiWZ}).
+This is consistent with \cite{choppin_2025}, where they showed that fiber collisions have limited impact even on 1–5 Mpc scales.
+Because of this, and taking into account that any residual effect can be absorbed by our systematic function, provided it does not vary too rapidly with redshift, we are not explicitly modeling fiber collision in this paper. .